The heart of your computer is the sound card for music production.

 Audio quality is primarily governed by preamp quality.
 High-quality preamps are very costly.
 In terms of audio interfaces, preamp quality can loosely fall into one of two categories:

-Analogue warmth and similar characteristics: Pro studios are equipped with pro preamps and these cost anything up to hundreds of thousands of dollars.
+Analog warmth and similar characteristics: Pro studios are equipped with pro preamps and these cost anything up to hundreds of thousands of dollars.

 They use traditionally built circuits to help achieve that elusive “warmth” that distinguishes the very best music.

 In terms of audio interfaces, some manufacturers like UAD try and cram similar pro preamps into their interfaces.

 These provide an appealing color and other pleasing characteristics to recorded signals.

 Clear and noiseless recording: Most cheaper interfaces supply preamps that are designed for clear, noise-free recordings.

 They’re accurate and simple and won’t provide any extra audio ‘sauce’.
 Does this matter?

 With the vast plethora of analog simulation plugins available on most DAWs, the answer is probably no, unless your budget and demands are high.

 Tip 4: Figure Out Your Budget